Do You Feel Disconnected From Who You Are and What You Want Right Now?

 Navigating the demands of modern life can be an exhausting, lonely, and stressful experience for many women.
 It may be that you’re struggling with a significant change in your life, such as a career transition, your children growing older, or strain in an important relationship.
 You might be facing health concerns, menopause, or other physical changes that make you feel alienated from your body and worried about your future.
 It may seem as though many facets of your life are competing for your attention, and you can’t find relief from racing thoughts or the constant weight on your shoulders.
 You may find yourself feeling stuck, stagnant and unfulfilled, cycling through your days without any real sense of where you are headed.

-Many Women Feel Overwhelmed and Stuck
+Many Women Feel Personally Overwhelmed

-Counseling for Women Can Help You Reclaim Your Identity and Your Life
+Counseling for Women Can Help Create Change

-I am an active, engaged, compassionate therapist who understands how difficult it can be to navigate life as a woman.
+I am an active, engaged, compassionate psychologist who understands how difficult it can be to navigate life as a woman.
 I provide a safe, nonjudgmental space for you to communicate openly and honestly about your experiences, fears, upsets, and life challenges.
 In sessions, we will work as a team.
-I believe in treating the whole person as a unique individual, and I will draw from years of experience and expertise to tailor-create an approach that best supports and addresses your personality and needs.
+I believe in treating the whole person as a unique individual and I will draw from years of experience and expertise to tailor-create an approach that best supports and addresses your personality and needs.

 During counseling for women sessions, I can also help you develop and practice effective communication skills that you can use to express yourself with clarity and self-assurance.
 As you develop the skills and confidence needed to ask for what you want, you can let go of feeling stuck and wishing for things to be different.
 And, importantly, you can feel empowered to advocate for yourself and make time for self-care before anger, resentment, stress, or other painful emotions become overwhelming.

 Therapy for women can also help you identify any potential medical sources of hopelessness and heaviness, such as menopause, depression, and the physical drain of stress.
-The mind-body connection is powerful, and by working with an objective expert, you can unpack what is really going on and find a path toward healing and relief.
+The mind-body connection is powerful, and by working with an objective psychologist, you can unpack what is really going on and find a path toward healing and relief.

-You may believe that therapy for women can help you get in touch with who you are, but still have questions or concerns…
+You may believe that therapy for women can help you get in touch with who you are, but still have concerns.

-Even if I change, my life won’t really change.
+“Even if I change, my life won’t really change.”

-I’m afraid that if I start advocating for myself, there will be conflict.
+“I’m afraid that if I start advocating for myself, there will be conflict.”